-Chandler J. Clardy, D-ABMDI, studied Mortuary Science at Piedmont Technical College and Criminology/Forensic Technology at ITT Tech; worked in the funeral industry for four years.
+Chandler J. Clardy, D-ABMDI, studied Mortuary Science at Piedmont Technical College and Criminology/Forensic Technology at ITT Tech; worked in the funeral industry for four years; employed with the Coroner's Office for 6 years.
 Originally from Liberty, SC; resides in Lexington.